Host a static website

 Enter the address of the CSS styles file.
 The format of the address depends on where the file is stored:

-- in the container — enter object path with CSS styles;
+- in the container — enter the path to the object with CSS styles;

 - on a third-party resource — enter the URL of the file with CSS styles.